akanadocs/akanadocs.github.io/sp/platform-hardening_2.0.md

 ![Create Anti Virus Policy](images/modify-av-policy.png "Create Anti Virus Policy")

-Attach this policy to the ConsoleResourceAPIService and the ContentAPIService in the SOA Software Policy Manager -> SOA Software Community Manager node in the Policy Manager Console Organization tree.
+Attach this policy to the ConsoleResourceAPIService and the ContentAPIService in the Policy Manager -> Community Manager node in the Policy Manager Console Organization tree.

 ![Attach Anti Virus Policy](images/attach-av-policy.png "Attach Anti Virus Policy")